drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Important Structural Determinants for Binding

-The J&#38;J  group successfully  raised the potency of a weak inhibitor which was found by screening to the nano-molar level.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/important-structural-determinants-for-binding-f0780687'><i class='fa fa-play' aria-hidden='true'></i></button>The J&#38;J  group successfully  raised the potency of a weak inhibitor which was found by screening to the nano-molar level.
 Four important structural determinants were exploited in the design process and enabled the success of this phase of the project: the good anchorage of the 2-aminoquinazoline moiety to the aspartates of the catalytic site; the folded bioactive conformation adopted by the inhibitors enabling it to bind to the hydrophobic S1 pocket and the presence of a yet unexploited hydrophobic pocket in S1'.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.